-Although a report is required, there was no active mining in the areas of the later three consents during the period.
+Although a report is required, there was no active mining in Favona and Trio during the period.

 For exploration drilling operations, the conditions set out in section 8.3.1 of the Hauraki District Plan apply.
 Any monitoring of these activities is also included in this report.